-- Showing up to therapy and being open to look at what I've run away from over the years.
+- Showing up to therapy and being open to looking at what I've run away from over the years.

-- The daily practices of looking in the mirror and focusing on what I love about myself.
+- The daily practice of looking in the mirror and focusing on what I love about myself.

 - Seeing everyone around me as beautiful and flawed beings themselves, fighting an inner battle that I know nothing about.